nuster1128/MemSim/README.md

 #### * Step 1: Prepare Datasets

-You can prepare datasets by your self, or use our prepared datasets from XXX and put it into `benchmark/data`.
+You can prepare datasets by your self, or use our prepared datasets from https://drive.google.com/drive/folders/1cO8aVCOLrRZflQs4gz8PwiH9SnOTOKJq?usp=sharing and put it into `benchmark/data`.

 If you want to re-generate the dataset, you can execute the following commands: